 EasyMax® by ENMAX Energy is a product that offers electricity and natural gas plans in Alberta.
 Customers may choose to bundle their natural gas and electricity plans together into a single bill, or only sign up for a single EasyMax® service.
 Such features made EasyMax® known for its flexibility regarding natural gas and power services.

 EasyMax® currently offers one, three- and five-year fixed electricity rate plans, as well as a three-year floating electricity rate plan for residential customers.
 EasyMax® also offers one, three- and five-year fixed natural gas rate plans as well as a floating natural gas rate.
-EasyMax® features flexible, “competitive electricity and gas plans” targeted at residential customers and small businesses with energy consumption volumes of less than 75,000 kilowatt-hours of electricity per year.
+EasyMax® features flexible, “competitive electricity and gas plans” targeted at residential customers and small medium businesses with energy consumption volumes of less than 250,000 kilowatt-hours of electricity per year.
 ENMAX Energy advertises EasyMax® as striking a balance between the certainty of being protected from fluctuating energy costs, while at the same time allowing customers a great deal of flexibility.

 One of the most advertised benefits of the EasyMax® plans is that customers are not locked into a contract, but rather have the option of flipping between fixed- and floating-rate contracts on a monthly basis without penalty.